 Each of the Fund's portfolio holdings are publicly disseminated each day the Fund is open for business through financial reporting and news services, including publicly accessible Internet websites.
-In addition, a basket composition file, which includes the security names and share quantities to deliver in exchange for Fund shares, together with estimates and actual cash components, is publicly disseminated each day the New York Stock Exchange is open for trading via the National Securities Clearing Corporation ("NSCC").
-Pursuant to Rule 6c-11 under the 1940 Act, information regarding the Fund's current portfolio holdings will be available on а daily basis www.beaconinvestingetfs.com.
+In addition, a basket composition file, which includes the security names and share quantities to deliver in exchange for Fund shares, together with estimates and actual cash components, is publicly disseminated each day the New York Stock Exchange is open for trading via the National Securities Clearing Corporation ('NSCC').
+Pursuant to Rule 6c-11 under the 1940 Act, information regarding the Fund's portfolio holdings will be available current on daily www.beaconinvestingetfs.com.